kurapica/IGAS/Loop/README.md

 		-- Call the object's method, Output : Hello Ann, My name is Kurapica ob:Greet("Ann")

-		-- Property settings, 123 is not a string, Error : stdin:10: Name must be a string, got number. ob.Name = 123
+		-- Property settings, 123 is not a string, so Error : Name must be a string, got number. ob.Name = 123
 	end

 Here I use **do ... end** because you may try those code in an interactive programming environment, many definitions like class, struct, interface's definitions should be kept in one piece.
-After here, I'll not use **do ... end** again, but just remember to add it yourself.
+After here, I won't use **do ... end** again, but just remember to add it yourself.

 Features
 ====

-There are some keywords that released into the _G :
+There are some keywords that the system will released into the _G :

 * namespace
 * import
 * enum
 * struct
 * class
-* part-class
 * interface
-* part-interface
 * Module

 The **namespace** & **import** are used to control the namespace system used to store classes, interfaces, structs and enums.

-The **enum** is used to define an enum type.
+The **enum** is used to define enum types.

 The **struct** is used to start the definition of a struct type.
-A data of a struct type, is a normal table in lua, without metatable settings or basic lua type data like string, number, thread, function, userdata, boolean.
-The struct types are used to validate or create the values that follow the explicitly structure that defined in the struct types.
+A data of a struct type, is a normal table in lua, without metatable settings, the basic lua value types like string, number, thread, function, userdata, boolean are also defined in the **Loop** system as struct types.
+The struct types are used to validate or create the values that follow the explicitly structure that defined in the struct types, like position on a cartesian coordinates, we only need values like { x = 13.4, y = 33 }.

-The **class** & **part-class** are used to start the definition of a class.
+The **class** is used to start the definition of a class.
 In an object-oriented system, the core part is the objects.
-One object should have methods that used to tell it do some jobs, also would have properties to store the data used to mark the object's state.
-A class is an abstract of objects, and can be used to create objects with the same properties and methods settings.
+One object should have methods that used to show what jobs the object can do, also should have properties to store the data used to mark the object's state.
+A class is an abstract from objects of the same type, it can contains the definition of the methods and properties so the object won't do these itself.

-The **interface** & **part-interface** are used to start the definition of an interface.
-Sometimes we may not know the true objects that our program will manipulate, or we want to manipulate objects from different classes, we only want to make sure the objects will have some features that our program needs, like we may need every objects have a **Name** property to used to show all objects's name.
+The **interface** is used to start the definition of an interface.
+Sometimes we may not know the true objects that our program will manipulate, or we want to manipulate objects from different classes, we only want to make sure the objects will have some features that our program needs, like objects have a **Name** property.
 So, the interface is bring in to provide such features.
-Define an interface is the same like define a class, but no objects can be created from an interface.
+No objects can be created from an interface, the interface can be extended by classes.

-The **Module** is used to start a standalone environment with version check, and make the development with the lua-oop system more easily, like we don't need to write down full path of namespaces.
+The **Module** is used to start a standalone environment with version check, and make the development with the **Loop** system more easily, like we don't need to write down full path of namespaces.
 This topic will be discussed at last.

 namespace & import
 ====

-In an oop project, there would be hundred or thousand classes or other data types to work together, it's important to manage them in groups.
+In an oop project, there may be hundred or thousand classes or other data types to work together, it's important to manage them in groups.
 The namespace system is bring in to store the classes and other features.

 In the namespace system, we can access those features like classes, interfaces, structs with a path string.

 A full path looks like **System.Forms.EditBox**, a combination of words separated by '.', in the example, **System**, **System.Forms** and **System.Forms.EditBox** are all namespaces, the namespace can be a pure namespace used only to contains other namespaces, but also can be classes, interfaces, structs or enums, only eums can't contains other namespaces.

-The **import** function is used to save the target namespace into current environment, the 1st paramter is a string that contains the full path of the target namespace, so we can share the classes and other features in many lua environments, the 2nd paramter is a boolean, if true, then all the sub-namespace of the target will be saved to the current environment too.
+The **import** function is used to save the target namespace into current environment, the 1st paramter is a string that contains the full path of the target namespace, so we can share the classes and other features in many lua files(environments), the 2nd paramter is a boolean, if true, then all the sub-namespace of the target namespace will be saved to the current environment too.

     import (name[, all])